greasemonkey/greasemonkey/doc/Messages.md

 Callers should specify one or the other, not both.

+# UserScriptToggleAutoUpdate
+Sent by: `content/manage-user-scripts.js`
+Received by: `bg/user-script-registry.js`

+Triggered when the "Auto Update" monkey menu item is clicked by the user.
+Data:

+* `uuid` The UUID value of a script (as returned by `ListUserScripts` message).

+Response data:

+* `autoUpdate` The new resulting value of this script's state.

 # UserScriptToggleEnabled
 Sent by: `content/manage-user-scripts.js`
 Received by: `bg/user-script-registry.js`

-Triggered when the Enable/Disable button of the manage user scripts dialog is clicked by the user.
+Triggered when the Enable/Disable monkey menu item is clicked by the user.
 Data:

-* `uuid` The UUID value of a script as returned by `ListUserScripts` message.
+* `uuid` The UUID value of a script (as returned by `ListUserScripts` message).

 Response data: